Some of the links in this post may be affiliate links, you can read my full disclosure here or more information at the bottom of this post.

 It just means we need to be more purposeful in our marriage and with our spouse.

-You might be thinking, but I’m not the problem, my husband is not affectionate, he’s the one who needs to meet my emotional needs.
+You might be thinking, but I’m not the one messing up our happiness, my husband is the one not being affectionate, he’s the one who needs to meet my emotional needs.
 And you would be partly right.

-But marriage is a partnership, which means when one person is struggling, the other half might need to step in and help.
+But marriage is a partnership, which means when one person is struggling, the other half might need to step in and show some unconditional love.
 Today, I’m addressing what we, as wives, can do to encourage more romance in our marriages, even if our husbands never initiate affection.

 1. Accept that we can’t change our husbands